 - Linlithgow is nationally important chiefly because of its association with Mary, Queen of Scots.
 The palace in particular forms part of a 'trail' of places intimately linked with her, a trail that includes also Edinburgh and Stirling castles, the Palace of Holyroodhouse, Inchmahome Priory and Lochleven Castle.
-Linlithgow is close to Edinburgh, Stirling and Glasgow, and readily accessible by motorway and train. - The palace, peel and loch are locally important, a focus of pride both for townspeople and the wider region; in fact, Linlithgow Palace is known as the jewel in the crown of West Lothian. - The town's schools are particularly associated with the palace, chiefly through the long-standing and hugely popular 'junior guides', who give tours of the palace to visitors; so successful have they become that other education authorities are mirroring their lead (eg., at the castles of Craigmillar and Doune).

-- The townspeople in general use the peel as their chief public park, and the loch is popular with anglers and boating/sailing groups.
-The many events held annually include medieval re-enactments, galas, ghost walks at Hallowe'en, dramatic and art events (including by the Linlithgow Players), and the famous 'Scotch Hop', a dance event open to all and held in the palace courtyard throughout each July and August. - Historic Environment Scotland's Rangers interact with schools and the general public throughout the year, providing a diverse range of programmes, including 'bat nights' in the palace.
+Linlithgow is close to Edinburgh, Stirling and Glasgow, and readily accessible by motorway and train. - The palace, peel and loch are locally important, a focus of pride both for townspeople and the wider region; in fact, Linlithgow Palace is known as the jewel in the crown of West Lothian. - The town's schools are particularly associated with the palace, chiefly through the long-standing and hugely popular 'junior guides', who give tours of the palace to visitors; so successful have they become that other education authorities are mirroring their lead (for example, at the castles of Craigmillar and Doune). - The townspeople in general use the peel as their chief public park, and the loch is popular with anglers and boating/sailing groups.
+The many events held annually include medieval re-enactments, galas, ghost walks at Hallowe'en, dramatic and art events (including by the Linlithgow Players), and the famous 'Scotch Hop', a dance event open to all and held in the palace courtyard throughout each July and August. - Historic Environment Scotland's Rangers interact with schools and the general public throughout the year, providing a diverse range of programmes, including 'bat nights' in the palace. - The palace has been used as a film set, by productions such as Outlander and Outlaw King.